nhunguet/One-shot-learning-Model/README.md

 # Paper1
-This is coding using model one shot learning for classification problem.
+This is coding using model-one-shot learning for classification problems.
 The steps:
-- Collect data
+Collect data
-- Make the model
--
+Train and Test Model